google/zetasql/docs/data-types.md

 </table>

 An enum is a named type that enumerates a list of possible values, each of which
-has:
+contains:

-+ An integer value.
-Integers are used for comparison and ordering enum values.
++ An integer value: Integers are used for comparison and ordering enum values.
 There is no requirement that these integers start at zero or that they be contiguous.
-+ A string value for its name.
-Strings are case sensitive.
++ A string value for its name: Strings are case sensitive.
 In the case of protocol buffer open enums, this name is optional.
-+ Optional alias values.
-One or more additional string values that act as aliases.
++ Optional alias values: One or more additional string values that act as aliases.

 Enum values are referenced using their integer value or their string value.